 First, the classification of the AI systems in use.
 Prohibited practices (such as social scoring) are out, high-risk systems (HR selection, credit scoring, critical infrastructure) face particularly strict requirements, transparency duties apply to generative chatbots, low risk is largely free.
 An inventory of your own AI use cases is the first duty.

 Second, the AI competency training duty.
 Companies must ensure that employees working with AI are sufficiently trained.
 What “sufficient” means is not finally settled.
 In practice a two-step approach has emerged: a short foundational training for all users plus a deeper training for AI officers.
-CompanyGPT ships both training elements as part of setup, others offer them optionally or not at all.
+CompanyGPT ships both training elements as part of setup; with other platforms this is optionally available depending on the vendor.

 Third, an AI guideline for the company.
 It governs allowed and disallowed use cases, describes data classes, responsibilities, escalation paths and documentation duties.
 External authoring with a specialist IT lawyer is common and in many sectors practically indispensable.
 See also When do I need an AI officer.